Half Dollar, Draped Bust, Coin Type from United States - detailed information

 Small Eagle (1796 and 1797); called "small" as compared to the later design paired with the Capped Bust Liberty.

 The main device on the reverse is an eagle, standing, with open wings, looking to right.
 Around the eagle, a laurel wreath.
 Around, the name of the country: UNITED STATES OF AMERICA.
 The rim is denticled (toothed).
-Value and denomination are not displayed on the coin.
+The value is given as as 1/2 below the eagle; the denomination (dollar) is not spelled out.

 Heraldic Eagle (1801 - 1807): at centre, the main part of the obverse (or front) of the Great Seal of the United States, which displays the full achievement of the national coat of arms.
 The design has the Union Shield at centre, legally blazoned as "paleways of 13 pieces, argent and gules; a chief, azure" (thirteen vertical stripes, white and red, with a blue horizontal bar on top).
 The colours are represented by heraldic hatching (thin lines indicating the colour - horizontal stripes for blue, vertical for red, no stripes for white).
 The supporter of the shield is a bald eagle with its wings outstretched (or "displayed", in heraldic terms).
 From the eagle's perspective, it holds a bundle of seven arrows in its right talon, and an olive branch in its left talon.
 In its beak, the eagle clutches a scroll with the motto E pluribus unum ("Out of Many, One").
 Over its head there appears a "glory" with of clouds and 13 mullets (stars).